SPANISH

 • ¡Feliz Día de la Mujer! – Happy Women’s Day!

 • ¡Felices Fiestas! – Happy holidays!
-(Used for a general holiday season like Christmas/New Year).
+(General holiday season).

 • ¡Feliz Navidad! – Merry Christmas!